owenconti/owenconti.com/content/pages/getting-started-with-helix-editor.md

 ### Opening lazygit

-While transition to Helix, I'm also going to try a text-based Git client, [lazygit](https://github.com/jesseduffield/lazygit).
+While transitioning to Helix, I'm also going to try a text-based Git client, [lazygit](https://github.com/jesseduffield/lazygit).

 Although there is a rendering issue with Helix after closing lazygit, I have a created a custom keymap to open lazygit: